Final Research Plan

 |Study Designs||KQs 1, 2 (Efficacy): Randomized, controlled trials; individual participant data meta-analysis of trials

 KQ 3 (Harms): Randomized, controlled trials; comparative cohort studies; or individual participant data meta-analysis of trials

 KQ 3 (Harms): Editorials, narrative review, commentary, postmarketing surveillance, or case reports

 |Language||English||Languages other than English|

-Internet Citation: Draft Research Plan: Aspirin Use to Prevent Preeclampsia and Related Morbidity and Mortality: Preventive Medication .
+Internet Citation: Final Research Plan: Aspirin Use to Prevent Preeclampsia and Related Morbidity and Mortality: Preventive Medication .
 U.S. Preventive Services Task Force.
-June 2019.
+September 2019.